 What are the current income tax rates for residents and non-residents in the Czech Republic?

 There is a flat rate of 15 percent applicable on a super-gross salary (gross salary increased by 34 percent of employer part of Czech obligatory social security and health insurance contributions) This is either hypothetical (if the employee is not subject to the Czech social security scheme) or actually paid if the individual is subject to the Czech social security scheme.

-From 1 January 2013, in addition to standard 15% flat rate, a 7% solidarity tax increase is imposed on annual gross income (sum of gross employment income and taxable self-employment income/or reduced by the actual tax loss from self-employment) exceeding CZK 1,296,288 (amount applicable for 2016).
+From 1 January 2013, in addition to standard 15% flat rate, a 7% solidarity tax increase is imposed on annual gross income (sum of gross employment income and taxable self-employment income/or reduced by the actual tax loss from self-employment income) exceeding CZK 1,438,992 (amount applicable for 2018).
 In the case of employees on Czech payroll, the solidarity tax increase is applied monthly on income exceeding 1/12 of the above annual threshold as an advance payment.